What we do

 Lost Wax

-Wax moulding
+Wax Moulding

 To create the highest quality metal castings, the technique known as ‘Lost Wax’ is widely acknowledged as the best process.
 Indeed, for rendering elaborate shapes and fine detailing, for us it is essential.